 We are self-insured for various levels of employee health insurance coverage, workers' compensation and third-party product liability claims alleging occupational disease.
 We purchase insurance coverage for claim amounts which exceed our self-insured retentions.
 Depending on the type of insurance, these self-insured retentions range from \$0.1 million to \$0.5 million per occurrence.
 Our insurance reserves are accrued based on estimates of the ultimate cost of claims expected to occur during the covered period.
-Our insurance reserves are accrued based on estimates of the ultimate cost of claims expected to occur during the covered period.
 These estimates are prepared with the assistance of outside actuaries and consultants.
-Our actuaries periodically review the volume and amount of claims for a covered period may differ from our original estimates.
+Our actuaries periodically review the volume and amount of claims activity, and based upon their findings, we adjust our insurance reserves accordingly.
+The ultimate cost of claims for a covered period may differ from our original estimates.
 The current portion of our self-insurance reserves is included in accrued liabilities and the non-current portion is included in other long-term obligations in our Balance Sheets.
-As of December 31, 2019 and 2018, our self-insurance reserves, was classified as current.
+As of December 31, 2020 and 2019, our self-insurance reserves totaled \$4.8 million and \$6.6 million, respectively, of which \$1.8 million and \$4.1 million, respectively, were classified as current.